lambdamikel/Busch-2090/README.md

 synthesizer.
 Please refer to the [2016 documentation for further details.](./README.old.md)

+Note the following changes to the 2016 version:
+- PGM programs are no longer stored in EEPROM, but in PROGMEM (hence, ignore all instructions in the 2016 documentation referring to a prior programming of the EEPROM, this is not necessary anylonger).
+- The 1 Hz clock signal is now properly implemented by means of a timer ISR.
+- Speech output can be en/dis-abled.
+Default is off.
+- Some bugfixes to the CPU emulation (e.g., SHR).
+- HAL9000 quotes and Magic 8 Ball speech functions disabled.
+- CPU throttling is now non-blocking, e.g., `delay` is not used in order to not slow down reactivity of the emulator.
+- Increased speed.
+- Code refactorings.

+This compiled with the Arduino IDE Version 1.8.15 in January 2022.

-This version if for builders that do not want to go with a PCB or do not have great soldering skills.
+This version is for builders who do not want to go with a PCB or do not have great soldering skills.
 For more experienced builders I recommend one of the PCB-based versions.